-Cover art for 2014 digital reissue
+Cover art for 2017 remastered digital reissue

-July 1967, Austin, Texas.
-A typical toasty Central Texas summer.
-Sonobeat co-founders Bill Josey Sr. and Bill Josey Jr. have been planning the launch of their record label for months, gathering recording equipment and holding practice recording sessions.
-Bill Jr., a deejay at Austin's KAZZ-FM, and Bill Sr., KAZZ's general manager, know all the top local music venues – Jade Room, Club Saracen, Action Club, IL Club, Swingers A Go-Go, New Orleans Club – where they're on the lookout for the "right" rock band to record for Sonobeat's first commercial release.
-Rim has been following the Sweetarts for a year.
-The 'Tarts are a high-energy Austin band with a strong University of Texas fraternity and club following.
-Rim has played So Many Times, the band's 1966 release on Dallas-based Vanadan Records, on his KAZZ rock 'n' roll program, and the song is so popular that it stays on the station's playlist for weeks.
-The Sweetarts also win the 1966 Austin Aqua Festival Battle of the Bands, further raising their public awareness (they'll win again in 1968).
-The tipping point is Rim's February 16, 1967, live broadcast over KAZZ of the band performing at the Club Saracen in downtown Austin.
-KAZZ is known for its weekly live music broadcasts from a cross-section of Austin clubs, and this has given the station and the Joseys reputations as strong supporters of the developing Austin music scene.
+Meanwhile, the Sweetarts have been waiting patiently in the wings.
+Rim has been following the 'Tarts for more than a year.
+The band has a strong University of Texas fraternity and club following.
+Rim plays So Many Times, the Sweetarts' 1966 release on Dallas-based Vandan Records, frequently on his KAZZ-FM rock 'n' roll program.
+The song stays on the station's playlist for weeks and even in June '67 continues to get rotation on KAZZ as an "oldie".
+The band also wins the 1966 Austin Aqua Festival Battle of the Bands, further raising its public profile (the band wins again in 1968, demonstrating its staying power).
+But the tipping point is Rim's February 16, 1967, live broadcast over KAZZ of the band performing at Club Saracen.
+KAZZ is known for its weekly live music broadcasts from a cross-section of Austin clubs, which has given the station and the Joseys reputations as strong supporters of the developing Austin music scene.
 At the Club Saracen broadcast, the Sweetarts demonstrate they're a tight, virtuoso unit, playing both original material and familiar Beatles and Otis Redding covers.
-But it's the band's crowd-pleasing performance of their original song Without You that convinces Rim to offer to record the Sweetarts for the start-up Sonobeat label.
+But it's the band's crowd-pleasing performance of its original song Without You that convinces Rim to offer to record the Sweetarts for the start-up Sonobeat label.

 Ernie Gammage's lyrics from A Picture of Me